agile-students-fall2025/4-final-random_unkinger/CONTRIBUTING.md

 - Make granular and small commits, per feature or per bug fix.
 - Provide small descriptive commit messages.
 - Don't leave dead/commented out code behind.
 If you see such code, delete it.

+## Code Review and Requests
+- every pull request (PR) must be reviewed by at least one teammate before merging
+- use clear titles and concise descriptions in every PR

 ## Concluding thoughts